AndyObtiva/super_module/README.md

             # or conditional definition of methods
         end
     end
+end
 ```
 In the future, [SuperModule](https://rubygems.org/gems/super_module) could perhaps provide robust built-in facilities for allowing super modules to easily hook into <code>self.included(base)</code> without interfering with [SuperModule](https://rubygems.org/gems/super_module) behavior.

 ## What's New?

+### v2.0.0

+* New `super_module(name)` syntax
+* Much simpler implementation with guaranteed correctness and no performance hit
+* Less memory footprint by not requiring method_source Ruby gem for v2 syntax
+* Backwards compatibility with v1 syntax

 ### v1.1.1